If you believe your divorce may be "Uncontested," click here for more information

+There are also "fault grounds" in Texas divorces.
 The fault grounds recognized in Texas include Cruelty, Adultery, Conviction of a Felony, and Abandonment.
-Although most Texas divorces do not include the allegation of any fault grounds, doing so can be the pathway to seeking a disproportionate share of the marital estate -- the community property.
-The conduct of the parties that can be considered by the court in evaluating fault grounds is all which has occurred before the divorce being granted.
-That means that Adultery during the pendency of the divorce can be considered by the court.
+Although most Texas divorces do not have the allegation of any fault grounds, doing so can be the pathway to seeking a disproportionate share of the marital estate: the community property.
+The conduct of the parties that the court can consider in evaluating fault grounds is all that occurred before the divorce was granted.
+That means that adultery during the pendency of the divorce can be considered by the court.

-Most divorces end in a settlement -- whether the settlement happens immediately or after some form of "contesting" by the parties.
-Regardless of how "contested" the divorce will be, it is important to have a game plan.
+Most divorces end in a settlement, although the settlement can either happen immediately or after some form of "contesting" by the parties.
+Regardless of whether a "contested divorce" or an "uncontested" one, it is crucial to have a game plan.
 While you may think you know the extent to which your spouse will fight, until the case begins to proceed and things are presented in writing, you really don't know.
 Although very few divorces end in a jury trial, it is vital that your attorney knows how to prepare and try a case.

 Here are some Beal Law Firm Resources that may help you with your Divorce questions: